-Createch is a creative tinkering space for Saint Paul teens, providing a physical space to gather, access tools needed to pursue interests and spark new passions, and be encouraged by mentors who support their individual growth.
-Createch is currently hosted at five Library and Parks sites.
-Each space is different and shaped by teens, mentors, neighborhoods, and community partners.
+Createch is a creative tinkering space for teens located in Saint Paul, MN.
+Createch is a physical space for teens to gather, access tools needed to pursue interests and spark new passions, and be encouraged by mentors who support their individual growth.
+Each of our five Library and Parks spaces are different and shaped by teens, mentors, neighborhoods, and community partners.
+Our flagship site is Createch Studio, a persistent space open after school, five days a week.
+Our four other Createch Labs are held in multipurpose rooms throughout Saint Paul one day a week.

 Exclusive, Persistent Space for Teens